- Screen doesn't reflect much

 - 16GB version storage too low

-What is the iPad Air 2?Apple made the tablet of the year with the iPad Air.
-Slim, light and speedy it also came with the best app selection via the App Store.
+What is the iPad Air 2?Apple made the tablet of the year with the iPad Air and it’s done it again with the iPad Air 2.
+It’s razor-thin, lightning fast and also comes with the best app selection bar none thanks to the Apple App Store.
+It also won TrustedReview’s Tablet of the Year Award 2014.

-It's a tough act to follow, but Apple has come up trumps with the iPad Air 2.
-It's slimmer, lighter and faster, while the screen innovations are just what we’ve been looking for.
+Apple has come up trumps with the iPad Air 2.
+It's slimmer, lighter and faster than the original, while the screen innovations are just what we’ve been looking for.
 The focus is on improving the user experience, not just packing as many pixels as possible into the 9.7-inch screen.

 The most talked about new feature on the iPad Air 2 and the iPad mini 3 is, of course, Touch ID.
 You can now use your fingerprint to unlock your iPad.
 It’s about a lot more than that, though.
 Touch ID on the iPad Air 2 is all about Apple Pay and making it easy for you to purchase securely online at the touch of a button.